passosedu/rasterio_ndvi_image_processing/README.md

 This project was developed by Eduardo Passos with the objective of calculating NDVI (Normalized Difference Vegetation Index) to identify vegetation health through pixel data in a NumPy array.

-### In this example, I obtained the NDVI of a plantation located in the municipality of Barreiras/BA.
+### In this example, I obtained the NDVI of a plantation located in the city of Barreiras/BA.
 <img src="img/ndvi.png">